acgeoffrey/expense-tracker/README.md

 - Must have NodeJs and MongoDB installed.
 - Install all needed npm dependencies from package.json.
-- Get client id and client secret for implementing Google authentication store those in the environment variables.
+- Get client id and client secret for implementing Google authentication and create a secret key for encryption and store those in the environment variables.
 - "npm start" (or) "npm run dev" if you need to compile sass files.
 - Server should run on "http://localhost:8000/".